 Consensus Economics, beginning with its first survey in October 1989, has never missed a survey date.
 The objectives of consistency and comprehensiveness, which we have emphasised since that time, have resulted in our rigorous survey methodologies.
 We believe these standards of accuracy, which are appreciated by our clients, are the highest of our field.
-Comments by institutional investor clients have encouraged us to broaden our range of products and data options over time to meet their requirements.
+Comments by institutional investor clients have encouraged us to broaden our range of products, variables and data options over time to meet their requirements.

 Investors use Consensus Forecasts not only to benchmark current expectations, but to anticipate changes.
 A valuation approach which does not take into account changing macro trends will not generate alpha on a sustained basis.
 Consensus Forecasts have an excellent record of statistical accuracy when compared with other forecasts.
 Please call or email us to request further examples of research on the use of consensus data in investment management.

 Most institutions find the Historical Data with Monthly Updates from our four regional services to be useful in their research and modelling.
 These four services include the consensus mean, high, low and standard deviation, plus the individual forecasts for all variables covered for:

 Eastern Europe Consensus Forecasts - Bi-monthly (alternate months) between May 1998 and April 2007 and monthly thereafter; and

 A flexible TrendCharts feature enabling easy graphic display of the trends in our Consensus Forecasts over time has been added to each of the four regional spreadsheet services beginning in late 2006.